Marin Kitagawa from My Dress-Up Darling: Appearance, Personality, Cosplay Style, Best Scenes, and Why Fans Still Love Her

 Wakana Gojo

-The cosplay and fandom community
+The cosplay world

 What Marin Wants and What She Fears